 It consistently ranked near the bottom of reliability studies during its early U.S. run.

-Dual-clutch transmissions, CVTs, and advanced electronics often failed when introduced without enough real-world testing.
+Dual-clutch transmissions, early CVTs, and ambitious new electronics repeatedly failed when they launched without enough real-world validation behind them.

-Luxury vehicles packed with new systems tend to suffer when those systems fail — especially early in development cycles.
+Luxury models loaded with new systems tend to suffer disproportionately when those systems fail, particularly in the earliest years of a new platform.

-Engines, transmissions, and electrical systems are the backbone of reliability.
-When those fail, everything else becomes irrelevant.
+Engines, transmissions, and electrical architecture are the backbone of any reliability record.
+When those fundamentals crack, everything built on top of them becomes irrelevant.